 Mayor Buddy Dyer is a native of Central Florida, born in Orlando and raised in the nearby City of Kissimmee.
 Following graduation from high school, he was awarded a scholarship to Brown University where his studies were concentrated on civil engineering.
-Upon graduation, Mayor Dyer returned to Orlando to work as an environmental engineer, later enrolling in the University of Florida Law School, where he was named editor-in-chief of the University of Florida Law Review.
+Upon graduation, Mayor Dyer returned to Orlando to work as an environmental engineer, later enrolling in the University of Florida Law School, where he was named editor-in-chief of the University of Florida Law School, where he was named editor-in-chief of the University of Florida Law School, where he was named editor-in-chief of the University of Florida Law Review.
 Following graduation from law school, Mayor Dyer began his legal career with the Orlando law firm of Winderweedle, Haines, Ward & Woodman.
 Prior to becoming Mayor, Buddy Dyer served the Orlando area for ten years as a State Senator in the Florida Legislature.
-Mayor Dyer was first elected in 2003 to fill an unexpired term and was subsequently re-elected to full-four year terms commencing in 2004, 2008, 2012, 2016 and 2020.
+Mayor Dyer was first elected in 2003 to fill an unexpired term and was subsequently re-elected to full four-year terms in each election since 2004.